sal55/langs/MLang.md/readme.md

 This might be of interest to other people, or there might be things that someone can take away, even it's to help making the same mistakes.

+### So, Are There Any Upsides?

+From my perspective, yes:

+* One of my languages will always be my first choice in any project (and has been for, ahem, about 40 years...)
+* I understand them perfectly (the bits I can remember)
+* I rarely have to do battle with the language; they will generally let me do what I want
+* They use a near-perfect syntax (IMO)
+* The tools (compiler, interpreter, assembler) are smallish, lean, self-contained and very fast

+So I have the advantage, which I know will not be shared by anyone else, of having a language tailored to my needs.
+But I'm also not bothered that the languages and tools might be considered unbelievably crude by many (perhaps I'd better not say anything about text editor and IDE I use).

+### M Overview

+The nearest mainstream alternative would be C, at roughly 80%, in how the type system works, and what the languages can do.
+But M varies in a few ways:

+* Algol-style syntax with no braces
+* Case-insensitive
+* Line-oriented and largely semicolon-free
+* Primarily 1-based indexing
+* Module scheme
+* Out-of-order definitions
+* 64-bit based types
+* Expression-based (interchangeable expressions and statements)
+* Designed for whole-program compilation
+* Companion scripting language (Q) with identical syntax

+So, compared with C at least, M comes out well.
+The characteristics of the M compiler are:

+* Completely self-contained in a 0.5MB executable
+* Whole-program compiler works at up to 0.7M lines per second on my low-end PC
+* Can run programs from source

+### Q Overview

+The nearest mainstream language might be Python, at 30%, if comparing capability within the language and ignoring all the stuff listed above

+* Identical syntax to M as stated above, and shares many common features
+* While it has dynamic typing, it is much less dynamic than Python
+* Built-in FFI and direct support for C-style type systems
+* Executes more briskly than many non-JIT interpreted/dynamic languages, and has a built-in accelerator
+* Includes many features no present in Python (proper named constants, `switch`, embedded text/binary files, proper record etc etc)

+### AA Overview

+The is the assembler.
+The nearest mainstream asssembler might be Nasm, at a 90% match.
+However my AA product is faster (literally 1000 times faster on one test, although that is more of an issue with Nasm, and one the reason I developed my product; AA is still 10 times faster than YASM.)

+* Lean, minimal design intended for machine-generated code
+* Can use alternative, more consistent register naming and ordering
+* Can directly assembler ASM files to EXE files with no intermediate object files
+* Can do the job of a linker
+* Self-contained in a 160KB executable
+* Throughput is 2M+ lines per second